leoreisbk/supertestpilot/README.md

 # Usage
 Write your test cases in plain natural language.
 The CLI scans the given directory for files using the `.qavinci` extension, then run each as an individual test case.

 There are no rules for writing tests.
-Below are examples using a step-by-step approach where the test describes which elements must be interacted with, and another example that has just an objective, which GPT will try to figure out how to achieve
+Below are examples using a step-by-step approach where the test describes which elements must be interacted with, and another example that has just an objective, which GPT-4 will try to figure out how to achieve

 ### Examples for [Apple's Fruta app](https://developer.apple.com/documentation/swiftui/fruta_building_a_feature-rich_app_with_swiftui):
 ```